KayTrust/kaytrust.github.io/docs/Manuals.md

     - [reference](/Manuals/diagrams/identity-lifecycle/IM_add_remove_device)
 - Check capabilities a certain device is granted in the Identity Manager Contract.
     - [reference](/Manuals/diagrams/administration/IM_identity_administration)
-- Forward messages through the IdentityManager: The identity Manager serves as a proxy to deliver messages to any existing contract in the netwwork when the Identity Manager contract lives.
+- Forward messages through the IdentityManager: The identity Manager serves as a proxy to deliver messages to any existing contract in the network when the Identity Manager contract lives.
     - [reference](/Manuals/diagrams/forward/forward)

 #### Identity Manager contract deployment

 - The IdentityManager contract can have many flavours.
 In this version we use solidity in order to make it deployable on ethereum networks.

-- **As a developer who want to use the [Kaytrust solution](http://developer.kaytrust.id/) you don not need to deploy the IdentityManager contract**, instead simply consume its methods though our available Kaytrust SDKs:
+- **As a developer who want to use the [Kaytrust solution](http://developer.kaytrust.id/) you do not need to deploy the IdentityManager contract**, instead simply consume its methods though our available Kaytrust SDKs:
     - [Kaytrust Java SDK](/Tutorials/java-sdk)